rooslucas/RoosVortex/language_definition/language_explained.md

 This symbol stands for smaller than.

 **>**
-This symbol stands for greater thn.
+This symbol stands for greater than.